andikrueger/AzureCP/Configure-AzureCP.md

 ## Configure proxy for internet access

-AzureCP makes HTTP requests to access Azure AD, and may run in all SharePoint processes (w3wp of the site, STS, central administration, and also in owstimer.exe).
+AzureCP may run in all SharePoint processes (w3wp of the site, STS, central administration, and also in owstimer.exe), and requires access to the following endpoints:

+* login.windows.net: Used to discover the endpoints to use for the authentication
+* login.microsoftonline.com: Used to authenticate and retrieve the access token
+* graph.microsoft.com: Used to perform the actual graph queries
+* crl.microsoft.com: Used by lsass to validate the CRL of the SSL certificates

+### Configure the proxy for SharePoint processes

-If SharePoint servers connect to internet through a proxy, additional configuration is required.
+If SharePoint servers connect to internet through a proxy, [additional configuration](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/network/defaultproxy-element-network-settings) is required in the configuration files:

-### To allow AzureCP to connect to Azure

-If needed, add the [proxy configuration](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/network/defaultproxy-element-network-settings) in the web.config of:

-* SharePoint sites that use AzureCP
-* SharePoine central administration site
-* SharePoint STS located in 15\WebServices\SecurityToken
-* SharePoint Web Services root site
-* Also create file owstimer.exe.config in 15\BIN of each SharePoint server to put proxy configuration

 ```xml
 <system.net>